GNOME/gnome-builder/doc/DESIGN.md

 ### IdeRefactory

 `IdeRefactory` represents a refactoring engine.
-This can be retrieved for a given language, and the language can be retrieved from a given file.
+This can be retrieved for a given language and the language can be retrieved from a given file.
 The refactory can expose available commands that can be executed.
 Such an example might be a "Extract Method" command.
 Most of these will need to be programmed into the IDE in a non-generic way.